Utah Truck Accident Laws & Regulations

 • Gross vehicle weight limit: 80,000 pounds

-These weight limits do not apply to heavy-duty tow/recovery vehicles or to trucks hauling natural gas, which may have a maximum gross vehicle weight of 82,000 pounds.
+These weight limits do not apply to heavy-duty tow/recovery vehicles or trucks hauling natural gas, which may have a maximum gross vehicle weight of 82,000 pounds.

 Any truck that exceeds the weight limits established by state law must obtain an overweight permit.